-Choosing the right adoption agency or attorney is absolutely crucial, but it’s not easy to know where to start or what questions you should ask along the way.
-Unlike a lot of other professions, there aren’t any unbiased review websites (TIP: most of the ones you’ll find online are actually owned by an adoption agency or facilitator!).
-As you do, here are some important questions to ask a potential agency or attorney:
+Choosing the right adoption agency or attorney is absolutely crucial, but it’s not easy to know where to start or what questions you should be asking.
+Unlike a lot of other professions, there aren’t any websites that provide honest agency or attorney reviews.
+In fact, most of the review websites are actually owned and run by an adoption agency or facilitator.
+Here are some important questions to ask any adoption agency or attorney.

-You will need to be working with either an agency or attorney licensed in your state.
-If the expectant mother lives in another state, you will need to hire an attorney for her in that state as well.
+Adoptive parents should work with an agency or attorney licensed in their state.
+If your child's expectant mother lives in another state, you will also need to pay for her attorney and support services in her state.

-Also, make sure you’re hiring a licensed agency or attorney, not starting with a facilitator.
+Note: Make sure you’re working with licensed agency or attorney, not a facilitator or baby broker.

 Not all attorneys and agencies have programs in place to help you connect with expectant mothers considering adoption.
-Some will expect you to do your own marketing or retain an adoption matching service, like AdoptMatch.
+Some will expect you to do your own marketing and outreach.

-3) How much do you estimate our adoption will cost?
-Not just from your fees, but from all of the parties involved that we will need to pay?
+How much do you estimate our adoption will cost?
+Not just including your fees, but parties who will expect to be paid?

-TIP: Stay clear of anyone who is dismissive of or speaks derogatorily about expectant/birth mothers.
+Tip: Stay clear of anyone who speaks derogatorily about expectant/birth mothers.

 Ask about how the professional screens expectant mothers and how they determine what kind of characteristics she’s hoping for in an adoptive family for her child.
 Be sure to have an honest conversation about your general parameters for the adoption and for the child you will ultimately welcome into your home, including living expenses, post-adoption contact, and drug and alcohol exposure.